padloc/padloc/docs/checksums/edge/README.md

 ## Verify checksums against source code

-Unfortunately, because we sign our Chrome builds, it's not really possible to locally build the exact same file unless you had access to our certificates and keys.
+Unfortunately, because we sign our Edge builds, it's not really possible to locally build the exact same file unless you had access to our certificates and keys.
 You can still
 [see how we build them here](https://github.com/padloc/padloc/blob/ea05def083df89823d7c15c7bbeb6ef1a1b40383/.github/workflows/publish-release.yml#L54),